Free Instructional Spelling Resources

 Following are articles, free resources (including reading assessments), and teaching tips regarding how to differentiate spelling instruction in the intermediate, middle, and high school from the Pennington Publishing Blog.
 Bookmark and visit us often.
 Oh, and don’t forget to copy down the 10% discount code found only on this blog to purchase the quality curricula and resources offered by Pennington Publishing.

-TSV Diagnostic Assessment
+Spelling Diagnostic Assessment

 This diagnostic assessment tests all of the important vowel sound-spellings that students should have mastered (but frequently have not) as foundations to conventional English spelling.
 Included is a convenient recording matrix for the teacher to plan differentiated instruction to remediate unmastered spelling patterns.